TritonVM/triton-vm/specification/src/instruction-specific-transition-constraints.md

 ## Instruction `call` + `d`

-This instruction uses all constraints defined by [instruction groups](instruction-groups.md) `keep_stack` and `keep_ram`.
-Additionally, it defines the following transition constraints.
+In addition to its [instruction groups](instruction-groups.md), this instruction has the following constraints.

 ### Description